 Making Payments on Your Loans

-Regardless of what your financial goals are, you probably don’t want to forget about your loans and the payments due on them.
+Regardless of your financial goals, it’s important to prioritize your debt payments.
 Failing to make payments and allowing your loan to become delinquent or go into default can have serious consequences for your finances and credit score.

-By paying the monthly minimum payments, you can make sure you stay in good standing with your loan servicer while still making progress toward your loan repayment.
+By paying at least the monthly minimum payments, you can make sure you stay in good standing with your loan servicer while still making progress toward your loan repayment.

-If you are having difficulty making monthly payments on your loan due to temporary financial issues, you could consider putting the loan into deferment or forbearance.
-Just know that while the loan is in forbearance you will be responsible for paying the accrued interest on the loan.
+If you are having difficulty making monthly payments on your federal student loan due to temporary financial issues, you could consider putting your federal student loans into deferment or forbearance.
+Just know that while many student loans are in forbearance interest will continue to accrue, making it more expensive to pay off later.

-If you have federal loans, you can change your repayment plan at any time, at no cost to you.
+If you have federal student loans, you can change your repayment plan at any time, at no cost to you.
 The standard repayment plan for federal student loans is a fixed monthly payment over a 10-year term.
-If this is too much for your current financial situation, there are other repayment plans to consider.
+If this is too much for your current financial situation, you might consider other repayment plans.

 The Extended Repayment and Graduated Repayment plans offer repayment terms over 15 or 20 years, which could make your payments more manageable on a monthly basis.

 There are also four Income-Driven Repayment plans which allow you to pay a portion of your discretionary income—usually 10%, 15%, or 20%—over 20 or 25 years.
 These options would lower your monthly payments, meaning you would have more money to save for a rainy day or to invest.
 But, it’s important to note that by extending your repayment term, you will be paying more in interest over the life of the loan.